We just launched HRIS Sync, automate employee benefits management ⚡️

 When should I start my paternity leave?

-Start your paternity leave any time during the first 26 weeks after the birth or adoption of your baby.
+Start your paternity leave any time during the first 26 weeks after the birth or adoption of your baby in line with your Paternity Benefit application.

 2. You’re Covered by Pay Related Social Insurance (PRSI)